ugvelez/homelab/README.md

 ## Overview

-This repository documents my cybersecurity and networking home lab.
+This repository documents my cybersecurity and networking labs.

 ## Goals